 - Up and Coming Leadership Development - A cohort training program for emerging leaders at NWACC member institutions.
 The program is designed to build core IT leadership skills, address practical technology leadership issues in higher education, and build relationships within the cohort.
-Each cohort consists of 15-20 individuals selected for the program based on their work history, a letter of nomination from the applicant's CIO, and the applicant's career goals, aspirations, and desired outcomes from the cohort experience.
-Participants commit to attend three cohort camps (each camps is approximately three days) during an 18-month period and a fourth meeting of the NWACC Council, at which participants present a capstone project to the Council.
-Cohort One formed in April 2014 and will make its capstone presentations at the Fall 2015 Council Meeting.
+Each cohort consists of individuals selected for the program based on their work history, a letter of nomination from the applicant's CIO, and the applicant's career goals, aspirations, and desired outcomes from the cohort experience.
+Participants commit to attend three cohort camps (each camps is approximately three days) during an 12-month period.

 Program Coordinator: Hae Okimoto (University of Hawaii)